 Below you will find information about our longer-range schedule and upcoming events, and information concerning Sandy's attendance.
 Please check back from time to time to get the latest updates.
 You will also find useful information in the most recent Kaihan.

-The Center will host its annual Winter Sesshin beginning with informal dinner on Thursday, January 16 at 5 PM, and ending following clean-up after lunch at noon on Sunday, January 19.
+The Center will host its annual Spring Sesshin beginning with informal dinner on Friday, May 9 at 5 PM, and ending following clean-up after lunch at noon on Friday, May 16.

 "Sesshin" is the name given to periods of intensive, closely structured Zen practice.
 This retreat will be conducted in a manner similar to formal retreats and sesshins at other Zen centers and monasteries, including periods of sitting meditation, walking meditation, chanting, work practice, formal meals, interviews with Sandy, and Dharma talks by Sandy.